 African-American

-Here, she learned from composers and jazz exponents, Billy Strayhorn and Billy Eckstein.
-After returning to New York, Lena joined the Cotton Club and debuted in the musical short Cab Calloway's Jitterbug Party in 1935.
+She attended Girls High School before relocating to Pittsburgh to live with her father in Little Harlem, where she learned from iconic jazz musicians like Billy Strayhorn and Billy Eckstein.
+After returning to New York, Lena joined the legendary Cotton Club and made her screen debut in the 1935 musical short, Cab Calloway's Jitterbug Party.

-She built a thriving nightclub career and her musical talent was legendary.
-She made her Broadway and film debut in 1938 with The Duke is Tops, Panama Hattie, and musicals like Stormy Weather.
+Lena quickly established a vibrant nightclub career, her musical talents earning widespread acclaim.
+She made her Broadway and film breakthroughs with productions such as The Duke Is Tops, Panama Hattie, and the celebrated musical Stormy Weather.

 ClassicalNaturalistic